LLNL/RAJAProxies/docs/sphinx/getting_started.rst

 Building RAJA
 ^^^^^^^^^^^^^

 RAJA uses CMake and BLT to handle builds.
-From the root of the repository, configuration looks like this:
+From the root of the repository configuration looks like this:

 .. code-block:: bash